 In the state of Florida, aggravated battery occurs when a person intentionally touches another person and:

-● Intentionally or knowingly causes great bodily harm, permanent disability
+- ● Intentionally or knowingly causes great bodily harm, permanent disability or disfigurement or

 What is a Deadly Weapon Under Florida’s Aggravated Battery Laws?